IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 ---
-title: UID2 SDK for iOS
+title: UID2 SDK for iOS and tvOS
 description: Reference information about the iOS SDK.
 hide_table_of_contents: false
 sidebar_position: 14